-If you’ve seen a bottle of conditioner that reads ‘alcohol free’ and thought, what is alcohol doing in my hair care in the first place, We totally get it!
-When it comes to alcohol as an ingredient, most people think of it as being harsh.
-We’ll explain the different types of alcohols used in hair cleansing products to help you understand what it’s doing there and recommend some of the best alcohol-free conditioner products that you can switch to!
+If you’ve seen a bottle of conditioner that reads ‘alcohol-free’ and thought, what is alcohol doing in my hair care in the first place, we totally get it!
+When it comes to alcohol as an ingredient, most people think of it as being harsh and unnecessary.

 Alcohol-Free Conditioner: Product Recommendations